-“Changing classroom practice is not a process of knowledge acquisition but of habit change.” – Dylan Wiliam (1:41:00 on Education Research Reading Room)
+“Changing classroom practice is not about the process of knowledge acquisition but of habit change.” – Dylan Wiliam

 Before becoming a teacher, one of my many odd jobs was as a barista at Caribou Coffee.
 The work was backbreaking, fast-paced, and incredibly stressful.
 The slightest mistake or delay during a morning rush with grumpy customers was devastating.